 International Accreditation

-The oldest business school in Japan, KBS has been constantly striving to enhance its competitiveness in our rapidly globalizing society.
-Our international accreditation is proof that the educational curricula and research activities, faculty, students and alumni of KBS are equal to those of the world's top management education institutions.
+KBS, the oldest business school in Japan, has been consistently striving to enhance its competitiveness in our rapidly globalizing society.
+Our international accreditation serves as evidence that the educational curricula, research activities, faculty, students, and alumni of KBS meet the standards of the world's top management education institutions.

-For over half of a century since our founding, our unwavering mission has been to provide higher education that meets global standards.
-Our alumni are established as key players on the international stage.
-In order to nurture excellent managers who will lead in global business, KBS is determined to further enhance its educational and research activities, share up-to-date information that both academics and practitioners value, and actively participate in business school communities in Japan and around the world.
+For over 60 years since our founding, our unwavering mission has been to provide higher education that meets global standards.
+Our alumni have established themselves as key players on the international stage.
+To nurture excellent managers who lead in global business, KBS is committed to further enhance its educational and research activities, sharing cutting-edge information valued by both academics and practitioners, and actively participate in business school communities in Japan and around the world.

 International Networks